discoart/FluentPlus/README.md

 - **🖱️ Interface Toggle Button** - Fixed and improved for both PC and mobile
 - **🎯 Icon Support** - Icons for sections, and tabs using Lucide icon system
 - **🐛 Bug Fixes** - Various stability and performance improvements
-- **📃 Open Source** - This version have full source code in one script.
+- **📃 Open Source** - This version have full source code in one script

 ## 📦 Installation